 The following is a summary of certain United States federal income tax considerations relating to the purchase, ownership and disposition of the notes, but does not purport to be a complete analysis of all the potential tax considerations relating thereto.
 This summary is based on laws, regulations, rulings and decisions now in effect (or, in the case of certain United States Treasury Regulations ("Treasury Regulations"), now in proposed form), all of which are subject to change, possibly on a retroactive basis.
-This summary deals only with notes held as "capital assets" (within the meaning of Section 1221 of the Code) by purchasers who purchase the notes as part of the initial offering for the issue price (as discussed below) and does not address tax considerations applicable to investors that may be subject to special tax rules, such as banks, tax-exempt organizations, insurance companies, dealers in securities or currencies, persons subject to the mark-to-market rules of the Code, persons that will hold notes as a position in a hedging transaction, "straddle" or "conversion transaction" for tax purposes, or persons that have a "functional currency" other than the United States dollar.
+This summary deals only with notes held as "capital assets" (within the meaning of Section 1221 of the Code) by purchasers who purchase the notes as part of the initial offering for the issue price (as discussed below) and does not address tax considerations applicable to investors that may be subject to special tax rules, such as banks, tax-exempt organizations, insurance companies, dealers in securities or currencies, persons subject to the mark-to-market rules of the Code, persons that will hold notes as a position in a hedging transaction, "straddle" or "conversion transaction" for tax purposes, entities treated as partnerships for United States federal income tax purposes or persons that have a "functional currency" other than the United States dollar.